 Will protein shakes make me put on weight?

 If you’re running to lose weight, you need to watch what you eat and create a ‘calorie deficit’ - in other words you should be eating slightly fewer calories than you use.
 As a very rough guide, you burn around 100 calories per mile you run.
-She Supps has a range of low-calorie Lean Protein powders that can help you achieve this.
+SoSupreme has a range of low-calorie Lean Protein powders that can help you achieve this.

 Some female runners worry that taking protein will make them bulky and muscular - this is a total myth.